awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 ### Scheduling and canceling key deletion \(console\)<a name="deleting-keys-scheduling-key-deletion-console"></a>

-In the AWS Management Console, you can schedule and cancel the deletion of multiple CMKs at one time\.
+In the AWS Management Console, you can schedule and cancel the deletion of multiple KMS keys at one time\.

 **To schedule key deletion**